KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 The 14,200 ETH deposited at Clear Exchange represents a portion of the original stolen funds that passed through multiple layering stages before reaching our platform.

 ### Activity at Clear Exchange

-The deposit was directed to account XXX-XXXXXX registered under the name **John Smith**, opened on January 15, 2025 — 37 days prior to this deposit.
+The deposit was directed to account XXX-XXXXXX, which was opened on January 15, 2025, under the name **John Smith** and was deposited 37 days prior to this transaction.
 The account had no prior transaction history consistent with a deposit of this size or origin.

 Upon receipt of the Chainalysis KYT alert:

-- The deposit of 14,200 ETH was **automatically held** by our compliance system
+- Our compliance system **automatically held** the deposit of 14,200 ETH.
-- The account was **immediately restricted** from all activity
+- All activity on the account was **immediately restricted**.
-- Compliance Officer was notified within 5 minutes of alert
+- The Compliance Officer was informed of the alert within five minutes.
 - Funds remain frozen pending law enforcement instruction

 The account holder was not notified of the reason for restriction in accordance with tipping off prohibition 31 U.S.C. § 5318(g)(2).